johnthwong/johnthwong.github.io/_includes/bio.md

-Research Analyst at the Urban-Brookings Tax Policy Center.
+Research Analyst at the Urban-Brookings Tax Policy Center